cornerstonian/info-automation-network/README.md

     🔗 [t.me/dronescience](https://t.me/dronescience)

 ---

 ### 📫 Contact / Collaborate

 This project is part of my **daily workflow** and continues to evolve.

-If you'd like access to the system, a custom channel, or want help building your own **automated curation network**, feel free to reach out.
+If you'd like [**access to the system**](https://airtable.com/app05bkDJYe0QlzpQ/shrc39DY82sHIMNj4), a custom channel, or want help building your own **automated curation network**, feel free to reach out.